Rabbit: Respiratory system

 The rabbit's nasal cavity lies dorsal to the oral cavity, and the two compartments are separated by the hard and soft palate.
 The nasal cavity itself is separated into a left and right side by a cartilage barrier, and it is covered in fine hairs that trap dust before it can enter the respiratory tract.
 As the rabbit breathes, air flows in through the nostrils along the alar folds.
 From there, the air moves into the nasal cavity, also known as the nasopharynx, down through the trachea, through the larynx, and into the lungs.
 The larynx functions as the rabbit's voice box, which enables it to produce a wide variety of sounds.
 The trachea is a long tube embedded with cartilaginous rings that prevent the tube from collapsing as air moves in and out of the lungs.
 The trachea then splits into a left and right bronchus, which meet the lungs at a structure called the hilum.
 From there, the bronchi split into progressively more narrow and numerous branches.
 The bronchi branch into bronchioles, into respiratory bronchioles, and ultimately terminate at the alveolar ducts.
 The branching that is typically found in rabbit lungs is a clear example of monopodial branching, in which smaller branches divide out laterally from a larger central branch.

 The structure of the rabbit's nasal and oral cavities necessitates breathing through the nose.
 This is due to the fact that the epiglottis is fixed to the backmost portion of the soft palate.
 Within the oral cavity, a layer of tissue sits over the opening of the glottis, which blocks airflow from the oral cavity to the trachea.
 The epiglottis functions to prevent the rabbit from aspirating on its food.
-Further, the presence of a soft and hard palate allow the rabbit to breathe through its nose while it feeds.
+Furthermore, the presence of a soft and hard palate allows the rabbit to breathe through its nose while it feeds.